Skip to content

 macOS

-TextMate is a free and open-source text editor for macOS which is perfect for the job.
+TextMate is a free and open-source text editor for macOS, which is perfect for the job.

 Tip

-When editing DOSBox configuration files in TextMate, it’s best to set syntax highlighting to the Properties file format as shown in the below screenshot (it’s the combo-box to the left of the Tab Size combo-box in the status bar).
+When editing DOSBox configuration files in TextMate, it’s best to set syntax highlighting to the Properties file format as shown in the screenshot below (it’s the combo-box to the left of the Tab Size combo-box in the status bar).

 Editing a DOSBox configuration file in TextMate